oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > **Informative comment**
 >
-> If the Transport Layer supports broadcast, like UDP/IP, the SEARCHGW packet is generally sent using the broadcast address as destination..
+> If the Transport Layer supports multicast, like UDP/IP, the SEARCHGW packet is generally sent using the Multicast Address as destination..

 #### 3.1.2.1 Length & Packet Type

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Please refer to section 1.8.2 for a detailed description.
+Refer to [[section 2.1]{.underline}](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 #### 3.1.2.2 Radius